pdidev/pdi/plugins/decl_hdf5/README.md

   mpi: # loading MPI_Comm predefines (e.g. $MPI_COMM_WORLD)
   decl_hdf5: # a list of file to write to (can be a single element)
     file: data${coord[0]}x${coord[1]}.h5 # the file in which to write the data (required)
+    collision_policy: write_into_and_warn # print a warning if file or any of dataset already exist
     on_event: newiter                    # the event that triggers these actions (default: trigger on data expose)
     when: "$iter>0 & $iter<11"           # a condition when to actually trigger the actions (default: always true)
     communicator: $MPI_COMM_SELF         # the MPI communicator used for HDF5 parallel synchronized write (default: $MPI_COMM_SELF, sequential write)